YvesleCurseur/ApiBitheqFlask/README.md

     }

 ### GET/category/id
-This endpoint allows you to get a particular category using his id.
+This endpoint allows you to get a particular category using his id, success value, total category of book.

 - Online
 ```bash